What is OYAP?

 The partnership involves a student who wants to learn a skilled trade, the school cooperative education teacher who arranges and monitors the placement, an employer who provides the training and the Ministry of Training, Colleges and Universities which administers and regulates the program.

 The Ontario government has passed the Modernizing the Skilled Trades and Apprenticeship Act, 2019 and has now transferred responsibility for Apprenticeship and Skilled Trades to the Ministry of Labour, Training and Skills Development.
 During the transfer the College of Trades and the Ministry of Labour continue to jointly deliver key services.

 All OYAP students holding a registered training agreement will be required to register with the Ontario College of Trades via their website within 90 days of signing as an OYAP student.
 There will be no professional fees paid while a student remains in high school.
 If you continue your Apprenticeship after high school you will be required to pay annual professional fees each year.

-The OCOT (Ontario College of Trades) will be responsible for certification while the MTCU (Ministry of Training, Colleges and Universities) will be responsible for all training.
+Currently, the OCOT (Ontario College of Trades) will be responsible for certification while the Ministry of Labour, Training and Skills Development will be responsible for all training.